-Posted October 12th, 2015 by & filed under Creative Writing from Southwestern College, Consciousness & Mindfulness, SWC Blog.
+Posted October 12th, 2015 by Donna Harrington & filed under Student & Alumni Stories, Consciousness & Mindfulness.

 It was during my second week at Southwestern College, the second meeting of Tuesday’s Psychology of Altruism class, that Ann Filemyr presented us with this lesson: “reduce shame, enhance love.”
 We talked about feelings of shame and the aching, overwhelming presence it can have in our daily lives.
 Shame that can continually haunt us whether…

-Posted January 16th, 2014 by & filed under Student & Alumni Stories, Consciousness & Mindfulness, SWC Blog, Art Therapy/Counseling at SWC.
+Posted January 16th, 2014 by Magdalena Karlick & filed under Art Therapy at SWC, Counseling at SWC, Student & Alumni Stories, Consciousness & Mindfulness.

 by Christine Miller

 The initial quarter of classes I took at Southwestern College was both exciting and intimidating.
 It was through one of my first and most memorable classes that I learned the value of intention.
 Without a concrete intent to work on something, I would get lost in other thoughts and distractions or procrastinate…